Eiffel Tower Light Show : History and practical information

 This tourist place has also become a symbol of political commitments to sustainable development and health issues for example.
 In 2007, the Tower lights were turned off to honor “A Five-Minute Break for the Planet,” and later, in 2014, the Tower was lit up entirely in pink to show Paris’s support for the fight against breast cancer.

 The best way to discover the history of the Iron Lady and the different fun facts about the Eiffel Tower is to visit it!
-Get all the information about the Eiffel Tower ticket prices and tours on PARISCityVISION.com.
+Get all the information about the Paris Eiffel Tower : ticket and tours prices on Paris City Vision.